-For the year ended December 31, 2022, no fund had expenditures over appropriations.
+For the year ended December 31, 2023, the General fund had expenditures over appropriations of \$138,138.
+The excess of expenditures over appropriations was funded with additional revenues and available fund balance.

 C. Deficit Fund Equity

 There were no funds that had fund equity deficits at year end.